workalendar/workalendar/CONTRIBUTING.rst

 Adding new calendars
 ====================

-Since ``workalendar`` is mainly built around configuration variables and generic methods, it's not that difficult to add a calendar to our codebase.
+Since ``calendra`` is mainly built around configuration variables and generic methods, it's not that difficult to add a calendar to our codebase.
 A few **mandatory** steps should be observed:

 1. Fork the repository and create a new branch named after the calendar you want to implement,
-2. Add a test class to the workalendar test suite that checks holidays,
+2. Add a test class to the test suite that checks holidays,
 3. Implement the class using the core class APIs as much as possible.
 Test it until all tests pass.
 4. Make a nice pull-request we'll be glad to review and merge when it's perfect.